lab596/civiform/Breaking-glass-on-database.md

 5. To manually clean up any instances, go to EC2 console and terminate any remaining instances and delete any keys.
 ![AWS EC2 console page](https://drive.google.com/uc?id=1-ds_7olRTfrHRxSDsl1XjNNxoKawcbK9)

+# Getting to the Database on an Azure Instance

+TODO